seng438-winter-2024/seng438-a4-Ruvaakaan/seng438-a4-group19.md

 # A discussion of what could have been done to improve the mutation score of the test suites

+To boost our test suite's mutation scores, we reviewed each method, focusing on methods with high a number of surviving mutants.
+Additionally, we increased our efforts to enhance test coverage by considering various scenarios and edge cases more thoroughly.
+This ensured our tests were robust and capable of handling mutations.
+Moreover, we addressed issues in the source code, particularly in the Range and DataUtilities classes.
+Key improvements were made to the expand(), intersects(), and combine() methods in the Range class and specific adjustments to the <INSERT WHICH METHODS WERE CHANGED> methods in the DataUtilities class we also made.
+These modifications removed any failures from out test suite and increased our mutation scores.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+Mutation testing serves as a powerful tool for gauging the efficacy of our test suite in detecting bugs.
+Through its utilization, we not only enhance the effectiveness of our test cases but also increase the reliability of our systems.

+**Advantages:**

+Mutation testing provides a thorough evaluation of test suite effectiveness, identifying areas where tests fail to detect mutations, thus revealing weaknesses in test coverage.
+Additionally, it encourages developers to write more comprehensive test cases, fostering continuous improvement in testing practices and enabling early bug detection.

+**Disadvantages:**

+Mutation testing also has its drawbacks.
+It can be computationally expensive, potentially leading to longer testing times and resource constraints.
+Specifically for this assignment, it took around 5 minutes for the the mutation testing to be completed.
+Moreover, interpreting results accurately requires a deep understanding of both the codebase and testing principles.

 # Explain your SELENUIM test case design process